 The CHARACTER LARGE OBJECT (CLOB) data type was introduced with SQL:1999.
 As its name implies, it's used with huge character strings that are too large for the CHARACTER type.
-CLOBs behave much like ordinary character strings, but there are a number of restrictions on what you can do with them.
+CLOBs behave much like ordinary character strings, but there are restrictions on what you can do with them.